markdaniel1982/ttlf_pp1/README.md

 ## Design, Features and Theme

 I have chosen colours that match the brand logo that I have used as the hero image across both the main landing page and the DJ profiles page.
 I have not included it on the merch page as the grid container covered the image, making it a redundant element on that page.
-I used rgba(212, 39, 193, 1).
-A gradient to transparent was added for the header, footer and any elements within the pages which can be seen in the images in this document.
+The colour used is rgba(212, 39, 193, 1).
+A gradient to transparent was added for the header, footer and any elements within the pages.

 ### Main Page
 The site lands on a page displaying the brand logo, a short 'about us' section and a gallery of the latest track releases from the label.